To leverage this feature, you must have the Terminus Ad Experiences product integrated directly with Salesforce.

 When creating a new tactic, you'll need to select "Display" as your advertising channel, and "Salesforce" as your audience source.

-The progression rule feature is unique to our direct integration with the Salesforce platform, and cannot be used with other audience sources, like the Terminus Account Hub, or a direct .CSV upload.
+The progression rule feature is unique to our direct integration with the Salesforce platform, and cannot be used with other audience sources, like Terminus Data Studio, or a direct .CSV upload.

 In the next stage of the tactic setup process, you'll be prompted to select your Salesforce audience rules, and create your progression rule.
 At the bottom of the "Audience Selection" setup page, you'll see the option to create a progression rule: